-Neoclassical investment theory predicts that a firm's investment spending should depend positively on its investment opportunities (which we proxy with Tobin's q. $q{t-1}$ ).
-The empirical investment literature finds that investment spending is also positively correlated with lagged output (which we proxy with lagged gross sales, SALES, ) via the accelerator effect.
+Neoclassical investment theory predicts that a firm's investment spending should depend positively on its investment opportunities, that is, the expected present value of future profits from additional capital investment.
+This expectation is captured by the value of marginal q, the shadow value to the firm of an additional unit of physical capital.
+As a proxy for marginal q, which is unobservable, we use average Tobin's q at the beginning of each period, q{t-1} .
+The empirical investment literature finds that investment spending is also positively correlated with lagged output via the accelerator effect.
+We use lagged gross sales, $SALES{t-1}$, to proxy for lagged output as an explanatory variable to capture this effect.
 In the absence of friction, these two variables should be sufficient for explaining investment spending behavior.
 The imperfect capital markets theory extends these conventional models of investment to incorporate a role for financing constraints in determining investment.
-Models of asymmetric information and incentive problems in capital markets imply that information costs and the internal resources of a firm influence the shadow cost of external funds for fixed investment, holding constant underlying investment opportunities.
-16 Simply put, the theory predicts that, all else being equal, investment should be significantly correlated with the change in net worth (internal funds) for firms that are likely to face information-related capital market imperfections.
-The standard proxy for liquidity is cash flow (CASH,), i.e., income after tax plus (accounting) depreciation less dividend payments.
-17 Following Hoshi, Kashyap, and Scharfstein (1991), we also include a stock measure of liquidity, i.e., the firm's stock of cash and short term assets such as marketable securities at the beginning of the period $(LIQ{t-1})$ -these are assets that be readily converted to cash to finance investment spending.
+As explained above, models of asymmetric information and incentive problems in capital markets imply that information costs and the internal resources of a firm influence the shadow cost of external funds for fixed investment, holding constant underlying investment opportunities.
+Simply put, the theory predicts that, all else being equal, investment should be significantly correlated with the change in net worth (internal funds) for firms that are likely to face information-related capital market imperfections.
+The standard proxy for liquidity is cash flow $(CASH_t)$, that is, income after tax plus (accounting) depreciation less dividend payments.17 Following Hoshi, Kashyap, and Scharfstein (1991), we also include a stock measure of liquidity, that is, the firm's stock of cash and short-term assets such as marketable securities at the beginning of the period (LIQ{t-1}) -these are assets that can be readily converted to cash to finance investment spending.